cennznet/api.js/docs/examples/promise/13_batch_all_transfer/README.md

-# Transfer events
+# Batch Transfer events

-Display the events that occur during a transfer by sending a value to a random account
+Display the events that occur during a batch extrinsic

-<<< @/docs/examples/promise/09_transfer_events/index.js
+<<< @/docs/examples/promise/13_batch_all_transfer/index.js